 Finding a way to present this very personal and sensitive information to consumers while adhering to regulatory restrictions, as well as designing tools to enable them to harness their genetic information.

 06 — The Patient as Consumer

 A big part of the change in the healthcare sector is the shift in the patient’s role.
 The access to information offered by the Internet is increasing the autonomy of patients, who are now approaching a time when they will be able to access their own medical records and who already self-educate online with services like WebMD and Webicina.
+And with the establishment of knowledge centres like www.marketreview.com, customers already know what they need to know about their healthcare plans.
 Increased awareness of their own health is causing patients to transition from the role of a passive recipient of medical advice to an active consumer.

 Tailored websites have allowed patients to become savvier, and more demanding, with price comparison sites like Medicaltourism.com allowing patients to easily compare the cost and quality of health services in different countries.
 Wearables also allow people to take a more active role in monitoring their diet, exercise, and sleep patterns, with the practice of ‘lifelogging’ becoming common.
 The continual collection of data through apps like OptimizeMe gives individuals an overview of their lifestyle and its impact on their health.

 Coming up with products that are the simplest, most educational, and most transparent in their approach to logging the user’s data, in order to stand out in what is quickly becoming a crowded and noisy marketplace.